-Student loan programs offer long-term, low-interest educational loans that must be repaid after graduation.
-Based on a student’s application and their financial need, EFSC’s aid package may include the offer of both subsidized and unsubsidized loans.
-Any student may apply for additional unsubsidized loans, but it’s important to carefully assess how much money is really needed so a student avoids graduating with too much debt to repay.
-Federal regulations allow EFSC to deny loan eligibility to any student based on professional judgment of the financial aid administrator.
+Student loan programs offer long-term, low-interest educational loans that must be repaid after students graduate or cease to be enrolled at least half-time.
+Based on a student’s financial need, EFSC’s aid package may include the offer of both subsidized and unsubsidized loans.
+Before borrowing it’s important to carefully assess how much money is really needed so a student avoids graduating with too much debt to repay.

 Loan Options & Information

 - Long-term need-based loan, with variable interest rate.

 - Possible fee deferment up to 60 days if no chargeable awards.

 - Repayment starts six months after graduation, withdrawal, or less than half time enrollment.
 Further information about Repayment and deferment will be provided to the student during loan orientation and exit interview.

 - Loan limits: 1st year in program: $3,500 per academic year.
 2nd year in program: $4,500